RobertZetterlund/intro-to-ai/assignment1/report.md

 ![img](fig/w-hours_happiness_gdp.png)

 The graph explores whether working less increases your happiness.
 It shows the self-reported life satisfaction on the y-axis and the average annual hours worked per employed persons on the x-axis.
 The graph shows that there is a correlation between how much an person work and their happiness. whether there is a causation between the two or not is difficult to say but it seems reasonable that the amount of work would affect the happiness as with more work you won't have as much spare time to do things you enjoy and like.
 Of course, there are also many other factors that affects one's happiness, but it still seems reasonable that there is at least a weak causation between amount of work and happiness.

+Here, GDP per capita does not seem to influence happiness nor working hours.

 ## The correlation between age and happiness